-Product discovery refers to the activities required to determine if and why a product should be developed.
+Product strategizing refers to the activities required to determine if and why a product should be developed.
 Carrying out this work makes it more likely to create a product that users want and need.
-In this article, I share my recommendations to help you reflect on and improve your product discovery work.
+In this article, I share my recommendations to help you improve your product strategy work.

 The product portfolio matrix is a handy tool that helps you make the right product portfolio decisions.
 This post explains how you can effectively apply it to manage a portfolio of digital products.